chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/ECR_EKS_APP-RUNNER/APP_RUNNER.md

 ### Deployment Strategy

 App Runner utilizes **Blue/Green deployment** to ensure zero downtime.
 It spins up the new version (Green) alongside the active version (Blue), verifies health, and then switches traffic.
+### Challenges with AppRunner

+#### 1. Scaling Limitations

+The image explicitly highlights constraints that can hinder complex application growth:

+* **Concurrency Limits:** App Runner is limited to **25 concurrent instances**, which acts as a hard ceiling for scaling high-traffic applications.
+* **Lack of Control:** It offers less granular scaling controls compared to ECS.
+* **Fixed Thresholds:** You cannot set custom scaling metrics; you are bound by the service's fixed scaling thresholds.

+#### 2. Networking Constraints & VPC Issues

+The handwritten notes in the image link "Networking Constraints" directly to **VPC** (Virtual Private Cloud).
+The provided text expands on this significantly:

+* **Complex Inter-service Communication:** Communicating between services within a VPC is difficult without creating VPC endpoints.
+* **Public Exposure Risks:** Without proper configuration (like a NAT Gateway), applications might require public IPs.
+The text notes that relying on frequent IP changes by Amazon or allowing IPs like `0.0.0.0` can expose sensitive data and entire databases to the public internet, creating major security vulnerabilities.

+#### 3. Limited Customization (CPU & Memory)

+The handwritten annotation under "Limited Customization" shows a matrix of numbers:

+This refers to the **fixed CPU and Memory configurations**.
+Unlike ECS, where you can granularly define resources, App Runner forces you into specific, pre-defined tiers (e.g., 2 vCPU / 4 GB RAM).
+This rigidity makes it unsuitable for applications that have unique resource demands (e.g., high memory but low CPU).

+#### 4. When to Move to ECS

+* **Move to ECS when:** You need granular control over scaling, custom networking security (avoiding public IP exposure), or flexible resource provisioning that exceeds the fixed tier options of App Runner.

+---

 ---